voxpupuli/onceover/README.md

 ### factsets

-This gem comes with a few pre-canned factsets.
+Onceover comes with a few pre-canned factsets supplied by the [puppet_factset](https://github.com/declarativesystems/puppet_factset) Gem.
 These are listed under the `nodes` sections of `onceover.yaml` when you run `onceover init`.
 You can also add your own factsets by putting them in:

 `spec/factsets/*.json`